mviereck/x11docker/README.md

 #Hardware accelerated OpenGL rendering
 Software accelerated OpenGL is available in all provided X servers.
 The image needs an OpenGL implementation to profit from it.
 The easiest way to achieve this is to install package \"mesa-utils\" in your image.

  Usage of immediate GPU hardware acceleration for OpenGL/GLX with option --gpu is experimental/beta.
 You may encounter some bugs.
 For example, Xfce desktop will run fine using software rendering, but can have broken window decorations with hardware rendering.
+As for now, it works with options --X11 and --hostdisplay only.

  Mediate GPU hardware acceleration for OpenGL / GLX with option --virtualgl is possible with VirtualGL (http://www.virtualgl.org).
 Other than option --gpu, it works with xpra and Xephyr, too, but has the drawback to break container isolation from display :0.
-Use only with full trustet applications and images.
+Use only with full trusted applications and images.
 Needs VirtualGL to be installed on host.

+ Using hardware acceleration can degrade or break container isolation.
+Look at table in section "Security".

 #Pulseaudio sound support
  x11docker supports pulseaudio sound over tcp.
 For this to use, pulseaudio needs to be installed on host and in docker image.